magidoc-org/magidoc/README.md

 - ✏️ **Customizable** - Use pre-defined customizations or pick a template and make it your own.

-- 🔥 **Live hot-reload** - Magidoc offers a [dev command](/cli/command-dev) that updates a preview of your website in real time when you write your documentation.
+- 🔥 **Live hot-reload** - Magidoc offers a dev command that updates a preview of your website in real time when you write your documentation.

-- 📝 **Markdown support** - Markdown is supported everywhere, from the custom pages and sections you can create, to the [SDL comments](https://dgraph.io/docs/graphql/schema/documentation/) inside your schema.
+- 📝 **Advanced markdown support** - Markdown is supported everywhere, from the custom pages and sections you can create, to the [SDL comments](https://dgraph.io/docs/graphql/schema/documentation/) inside your GraphQL schema.

 - 📦 **Fully typed** - Every plugin and template ships with TypeScript definitions out of the box.